ReScience/ReScience-submission/article/Name-YEAR.md

 # Methods

-The formulas used in this paper to show the difficulty of detecting natural enemies as regulating factors are the same that were used in the original paper of @Hassell85 .
+The formulas used in this paper to show the difficulties of detecting natural enemies as regulating factors are the same that were used in the original paper of @Hassell85 .
 First of all, the host population dynamics is given as